apache/airflow/docs/apache-airflow-providers-amazon/operators/transfer/s3_to_sql.rst

 Amazon S3 to SQL transfer operator
 ====================================

-This example loads data from an Amazon S3 file to a MySQL server.
+This example loads data from an Amazon S3 file to a SQL server.

 To get more information about this operator visit:
 :class:`~airflow.providers.amazon.aws.transfers.s3_to_sql.S3ToSqlOperator`